TYPO3-Documentation/TYPO3CMS-Tutorial-Editors/Documentation/Login/Index.rst

    disclose information about any registered email addresses.

-   If you do not receive the email, check your spam folder and double-check the email address is correct.
+   If you do not receive the email, check your spam folder and double-check that the email address is correct.

    .. figure:: /Images/ManualScreenshots/Login/ForgotPasswordSuccess.png
       :alt: Click on "Forgot your password?"